Overview

 More Sustainability and the Environment resources

-World Female Ranger Day (KS2 assembly)
+World Female Ranger Day (KS1 Assembly)

-During this assembly children will learn about World Female Ranger Day.
-Pupils will explore where the continent of Africa is and learn about its unique wildlife, and why it needs protecting…
+During this assembly pupils will learn about World Female Ranger Day.
+Pupils will explore where the continent of Africa is and learn about its unique wildlife, and why it needs…

 More KS2 (ages 7-11) resources

-We take action to help make the world a fairer and more equal place.
+We are always willing to help others and to speak up for people who struggle to make their voices heard.
 To access this content, register for our School Subscription.

 Being An Online Citizen